thebigsmileXD/PocketMorph/README.md

 - /morph list: Shows a list of available mobs you can transform into

 - /morph remove: Removes your current morph, and turns you back to human

+- /morph removeall: Removes all current morphs, and turns all morphed players back to human

 Permissions:
 - morph.command: Allows using all PocketMorph commands